justinlaw360/firstprinciple/README.md

 # Cyber Security Team
-In order to implement proper security controls and measures, a team of security profession must be hired.
-Different skillset, knowledage and experience are grouped into different teams.
-Separation of duties and Conflict of interest should also be considered.
+In order to implement proper security controls and measures, a team of security professional persons must be hired.
+Different skillset, knowledage and experience are grouped into teams.

 ![IS Team](https://github.com/justinlaw360/firstprinciple/assets/4946026/e1690335-44bc-4fd7-9e22-321ff50c5659)

+# In Summary
+Cybersecurity is to reduce the possibility from material impacts, that caused by data disclosure, data tampering and data unavaibile.
+And Cybersecurity framework, such as CIS, NIST, ISO27000, provide guidance to organsiation to manage cybersecurity.
+The essential security measures should be implemented in every organization to prevent data exfiltration.
+Last but in least, a team of well trained security professional (e.g. CISSP, CISA) could make the things happen effectively.